syncthing/docs/users/config.rst

     .. warning::
         This is a known insecure option - use at your own risk.

     Disables committing file operations to disk before recording them in the database.
 Disabling fsync can lead to data corruption.
+The mechanism is described in a :doc:`separate chapter </advanced/folder-disable-fsync>`.

 .. option:: folder.blockPullOrder